-Select an output directory different to where are located your input images
+Select an output directory different from where your input images are located.

 Generate the ImageContainer instance on your Workspace.

-Open FFTRegister Module (if you do not have it, see how to get and install Carlos Milovic' modules here)
+Open the FFTRegister Module (if you do not have it, see how to get and install Carlos Milovic's modules here)

-Set identifier: here you have to select the reference image that was created with PixelMath
+Set the identifier: here you should select the reference image that was created with PixelMath above.

 Layer index: set the value to 1

-Output image: set "Replace Target" (This is important and will not replace your images due to you have already selected a new location in ImageContainer)
+Output image: set "Replace Target" (This is important and will avoid replacing your images since you have already selected a new location in ImageContainer)

-You can further inspect you aligned images _r using Blink Tool and continue making a video or with the integration you want to make.
+You can further inspect your aligned images _r using the Blink Tool and continue making a video or with the integration you want to do.

 Click ENTER to have the complete list of the available resources:

-This method can also be used to apply an inverted mask holding the Ctrl key at the same time that you drag the image identifier and drop it on the view selector in the main image.
+This method can also be used to apply an inverted mask by holding the CTRL key at the same time that you drag the image identifier and drop it on the view selector in the main image.

-Note that the mask can be active and be hidden (not visible but having effect), or be inactive and be visible (visible, but have no effect).
+Note that the mask may be active and hidden (not visible but having an effect), or may be inactive and visible (visible, but having no effect).
 The status Enable/Disable Mask and Show Mask are independent.
-Visualize the status of the buttons in the toolbar (active/inactive) and the color in the image identifier which indicate if the mask is active.
+Check the status of the buttons in the toolbar (active/inactive) and the color of the image identifier tab to see the state of the mask.

-To remove a mask (unlink the main picture image from the mask image) can be used the button Remove Mask from the Mask toolbar, or the menu option Mask › Remove Mask.
+To remove a mask (unlink the main image from the mask) the Remove Mask button may be used Remove Mask Remove Mask from the Mask toolbar, or you may use the menu option Mask › Remove Mask.